redoral/reddit-market-bot/README.md

-# [WIP] Reddit Market Bot
+# [DEPRECATED] Reddit Market Bot

+**PROJECT IS NOW DEPRECATED DUE TO REDDIT'S API CHANGES**

 ![NodeJS](https://img.shields.io/badge/Node.js-339933?style=for-the-badge&logo=nodedotjs&logoColor=white) ![TypeScript](https://img.shields.io/badge/TypeScript-007ACC?style=for-the-badge&logo=typescript&logoColor=white)
 ![Reddit](https://img.shields.io/badge/Reddit-FF4500?style=for-the-badge&logo=reddit&logoColor=white) ![Chromecast](https://img.shields.io/badge/Chromecast-999999.svg?style=for-the-badge&logo=Chromecast&logoColor=white)

 The Reddit Market Bot is a simple bot that listens to new posts on a specified market subreddit, logs the new posts that matches the search query to the console, and notifies via audio using a Chromecast device (ideally a Google Home speaker).

 This was made for personal use when I was looking for new boards on [/r/mechmarket](https://reddit.com/r/mechmarket).
-Still working on this project despite finding a board!

 Made with: